cobeylab/covid_IL/README.md

 Because observed data is a highly incomplete picture of reality, it places inherent limits on what we can learn about the underlying epidemic process.
 And because the assumptions of the model may be wrong in important ways, there is uncertainty in the model structure, which is why it is important to test different models, and why it is important for different groups of people to engage in parallel, independent modeling efforts.

-This process is ongoing, and we will continue to review new data and analyses as they become available in order to refine assumptions about the underlying process and the observed data.
-We will also continue to try different modeling approaches with different assumptions, to see how different assumptions affect conclusions.
-And we will continue to engage in a dialogue with other scientists and modelers, and learn from what they are doing.

 ### Model overview

 We developed a model to infer key aspects of SARS-CoV-2 transmission in Illinois, and to forecast community spread, hospital and ICU burden, and mortality under current and hypothetical public health interventions.